andrewm4894/anomstack/README.md

   - "Train" ([`train.py`](./anomstack/jobs/train.py)): This job trains a model for each metric.
   - "Score" ([`score.py`](./anomstack/jobs/score.py)): This job scores metrics using the latest trained model for each metric.
   - "Alert" ([`alert.py`](./anomstack/jobs/alert.py)): This job alerts you when the metric looks anomalous.
+  - "Plot" ([`plot.py`](./anomstack/jobs/plot.py)): This job plots metric values and scores for a batch at regular intervals so you can see some charts from within the Dagster UI.

 ## Alerts